Technical Advisory

 Pattern: State machines and long-running workflows

-Retention interventions often unfold over minutes to days.
-State machines manage progress, timeouts, and compensations.
-They ensure mutability is controlled, restarts are safe, and partial failures do not corrupt downstream states.
-Long-running workflows require durable storage of state and reliable replay semantics in the presence of network partitions or service outages.
+Retention interventions typically unfold over minutes to days.
+State machines manage progress, timeouts, and compensations, ensuring restarts are safe and partial failures do not corrupt downstream states.
+Durable state stores and replay semantics support exactly-once or at-least-once guarantees as appropriate for each action.

 Pattern: Feature stores, data quality, and model governance